gfarrell/gtf.io/content/musings/js-promises-as-monads/index.md

 for avoiding mistakes.

-Whether we use this Haskell-esque syntax or the original `Promise` syntax, however, I think that representing computations in this was (monadically) is much more ergonomic for a programmer, rather than relying on nested `try ... catch` clauses which are required for `async/await`.
+Whether we use this Haskell-esque syntax or the original `Promise` syntax, however, I think that representing computations in this way (monadically) is much more ergonomic for a programmer, rather than relying on nested `try ... catch` clauses which are required for `async/await`.